AjithPanneerselvam/Distributor-Problem/README.md

     children: Dictionary()
     ```

     **Argument**: `children` can be made List(), but it dominates the running-time in finding out the desired node.
 To put it in numbers, there are 195 countries in the world, so in the worst-case, it will take 195 iterations to find out the desired country node.
-Likewise, the same can be applied down the hierarchy for cities in a province.
+Likewise, the same can be applied down the hierarchy for provinces in a country and cities in a province.
 I preferred to relax the space and give way for better running-time.
 My opinion can be reversed based on the requirement of the application.